Gnocchi, Famed Italian Potato Dumplings

 Types of Gnocchi

-There is a wide variety of gnocchi out there, from variations on potato gnocchi that add cheese, herbs, or vegetables to gnocchi that contain no potato at all.
+There is a wide variety of gnocchi out there, from variations on potato gnocchi that add cheese, herbs or vegetables to gnocchi that contain no potato at all.
 Here are few of the most popular types of gnocchi:

 DeLallo Gnocchi Varieties You Can Buy

-Making Homemade Gnocchi at Home
+Making Homemade Gnocchi

 Store-bought gnocchi is incredibly quick and convenient, but if you have the time, it’s easy and rewarding to make at home—no special equipment required!

-Divide the dough into equal segments, then roll into ropes.
+Divide the dough into equal segments, then roll into long ropes.
 Cut the ropes into small dumplings, and, if desired, add ridges with a fork.
 Toss with flour, then cook them in boiling salted water until they float.

 How to Cook Gnocchi